-Mississauga is a wonderful place to travel as well to live in.
-It is the sixth-largest city in the world with the most successful communities.
+Mississauga is a wonderful place to travel to live in.
+It is the sixth-largest city in the world with the most successful & beautiful communities.

 Along with great schools, shopping hubs, and quality housing the city offers excellent local settings that are worth visiting.

-In this article, you will get to know about the following places in Mississauga, Canada,
+In this article, you will get to know about the following places to visit in Mississauga, Canada,

 So let us explore a bit more about these places…

-The picturesque old village in Mississauga city is the home to a number of historic buildings in the city.
+The picturesque old village in Mississauga city is home to a number of historic buildings.

 With more than 300 cafeterias, pubs, and shops, Streetsville blends old culture with the new one.

-Initially, a village in 1850 that gradually transformed into a beautiful town in the year 1962, the old city still restores the beauty of the ancient culture and traditions.
+Initially, it was a village around 1850 that gradually transformed into a beautiful town in the 1960s, the old city still restores the beauty of the ancient culture and traditions.

 “Bread and Honey” Festival is a renowned event celebrated here.

-You can explore a number of handicrafts and food in the Summer Market!
+You can also explore a number of handicrafts and food in the Summer Market!

 2. Kariya Park